 Professor Helen Saibil, who leads the UK team at Birkbeck College, said: "Perforin is a powerful bullet in the arsenal of our immune system -- without it we could not deal with the thousands of rogue cells that turn up in our bodies through our lives."

 "Perforin is our body's weapon of cleansing and death," said project leader Professor James Whisstock from Monash University, Melbourne, Australia.

 Perforin works by punching holes in cells that have become cancerous or have been invaded by viruses.
-The holes let toxic enzymes into the cells, which then destroy them.
+The holes let toxic enzymes in

 |Liveleak on Facebook|